Achievable logoAchievable logo

 Buffers

 Buffers are solutions that resist changes in pH by maintaining an equilibrium between an acidic species and its conjugate base.
-In these systems, the acidic component donates protons when the pH rises, while the basic component accepts protons when the pH falls, thus stabilizing the solution.
+In a buffer:

 Buffers are typically composed of salts derived from weak acids and weak bases.
-Maximum buffering capacity occurs when the concentrations of the acid and its conjugate base are equal, which corresponds to a pH equal to the pKa of the acid, or, for a weak base, pH equal to 14 minus the pKb.
+Maximum buffering capacity occurs when the concentrations of the acid and its conjugate base are equal.
+In that case, the pH equals the pKa of the acid (or, for a weak base, the pH equals 14 minus the pKb).

 Influence on titration curves